Vinicius-L-R-Matos/vault_posts/content/posts/Building a Blog System Using Obsidian.md

 - Now you need to autenticate your self at the github account.
 At ==cd ~/== find the ==.ssh== folder.
 - If is not your first time you wil find some files here, like a ==id_rsa== like a private one and a ==id_rsa.pub== like a public one.
 The public is what we gona upload to git hub.
 - If is your firts time use to generate some: ==bash ssh-keygen -t rsa -b 4096 -C "your_email@example.com"==.
-The one thar you use to config this git.
+The one that you use to config this git.
 - If you have more than one, use: ==cat [key.pub]== or open as a text to get it SHA copy.
 - Go to you git hub accont.
 Create blank private repo.
 Go to Settings.
 Register new pair off keys.
 - Test if you are in, from inside .ssh folder, use: ==ssh -T git@github.com== and you should get a welcome mensage.